KenKundert/avendesora/doc/advanced.rst

 Selecting the Browser
 """""""""""""""""""""

-You can configure browsers for use by *Avendesora* using the *browsers* setting.
+You can configure browsers for use by *Avendesora* using the :ref:`browsers
+<browsers setting>` setting.
 By default, *browsers* contains the following:

 .. code-block:: python